ChrisDuffley/objPad/readme.md

-# ObjPad #
+# ObjPad

 * Author: Joseph Lee, Cleverson Uliana and others
 * Download [stable version][1]
-* NVDA compatibility: 2020.1 and beyond
+* NVDA compatibility: 2021.3 and later

 This add-on provides quick commands to manage objects on screen, including navigation and other possibilities.